Hi, I'm Debbie Schaefer, owner of The Well-Mannered Dog, LLC!

 Our Training Philosophy

-I use dynamic, humane methods that employ the use of a large variety of rewards (treats, play, social, and environmental rewards) In addition removal of rewards is employed for mistakes or unwanted behavior.
+I use dynamic, humane methods that employ the use of a large variety of rewards (food, play, social, and environmental) to teach dogs desired behaviors and removal of reward techniques for for mistakes or unwanted behavior.
 The dog gets information about what behavior is correct and what behavior is incorrect.
 Techniques that cause pain, fear or stress for the dogs (choke chains, pinch, shock collars or physical or verbal corrections) are prohibited.
 Many of the training exercises are in the form of games to make training fun.
 Although owners learn how to train their dog using positive methods, they also learn how to set effective limits and how to humanely change rude behavior.

 It is very important that owners enroll in a training program that will successfully meet their goals and that they like the methods being used.
 To ensure compatibility visit a class before you enroll just be sure to leave your dog at home when you visit.